BALTIMORE -- Against a franchise known for its stifling defense, it was the Broncos' group that dominated on Sunday.

 Meanwhile, the offense's 34 points were the third-most ever scored by an opponent in Baltimore in a game that didn't go to overtime.

-"To be able to come here and get a win like this against the Baltimore Ravens just doesn’t happen," defensive tackle
+"To be able to come here and get a win like this against the Baltimore Ravens just doesn't happen," defensive tackle Justin Bannan said.
+"I'm very proud of our team, the resilience we showed and the week of preparation we put in and how we worked this last week.
+To come in here and get this win, it's big."

 Through their first five drives of the game, the Ravens offense ran just 15 plays.
-In that span, the Denver defense forced four three-and-outs and ended a drive on its third play thanks to a fumble forced by Bannan that was recovered by safety
+In that span, the Denver defense forced four three-and-outs and ended a drive on its third play thanks to a fumble forced by Bannan that was recovered by safety Rahim Moore.

 In the first half, Baltimore had eight drives.
 Five ended in punts.
 Two ended in turnovers.
 The last ended with a kneel-down to send the game to halftime.